awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.ViewDetails.md

    1. Choose the **Nodes** tab\.
 Doing this displays details about each node, including the node's endpoint which you need to use to read from the cluster\.

-   1. To view metrics on one or more nodes, select the box to the left of the node ID, then select the time range for the metrics from the **Time range** list\.
-If you select multiple nodes, you can see overlay graphs\.
+   1. To view metrics on one or more nodes, select the box to the left of the node ID, then choose the time range for the metrics from the **Time range** list\.
+If you choose multiple nodes, you can see overlay graphs\.
 ![\[Image: Metrics over the last hour for two Redis nodes\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/ElastiCache-Redis-Metrics.png)

       Metrics over the last hour for two Redis nodes